 Animal Care Specialist

-The Anti-Cruelty Society is accepting applications for Animal Care Specialist.
+The Anti-Cruelty Society is accepting applications for a part-time Animal Care Specialist.
 Under the direct supervision of Shelter management, the Animal Care Specialist is responsible for maintaining the healthiest, sanitary, safe and comfortable conditions for animals in the shelter and EAC; learning the requirements for responsible animal care; sharing this information with the public; and screening potential adopters in order to ensure the best possible match between animal and adopter.
 Responsibilities include:

 - Feed, water and safely move animals; obey all special restrictions placed on animals; exercise caution when handling animals and seek help when necessary.